priyamsahoo/Day-Zero-Diagnostics/README.md

 # Day-Zero-Diagnostics
 A Desktop App built using Python that was intended to be used in the University Medicare Center.
-It has the has the following modes:
+It has the has the following two modes:

 ## Doctor Mode
 * Authenticates the doctor